samhill303/doppl-gradle/FAQ.md

 `J2objcConfig` option.
 The plugin already sets up a standard build for you, so only configure these options if the defaults fail to work.

-As a last resort, inside your `j2objcConfig` section, you can pass any of the standard Clang compiler or linker args as `extraObjcCompilerArgs` and `extraLinkerArgs`, respectively.
+As a last resort, inside your `dopplConfig` section, you can pass any of the standard Clang compiler or linker args as `extraObjcCompilerArgs` and `extraLinkerArgs`, respectively.